-SIGNIFICANT ACCOUNTING POLICIES Rates Control over assets acquired from rates is obtained at the commencement of the rating period.
-Prepaid rates are, until the taxable event has occurred (st the next financial year), refundable at the request of the ra Rates received in advance are initially recognised as a fin liability.
-When the taxable event occurs, the financial liabil extinguished and the Shire recognises revenue for the pre rates that have not been refunded
+Prepaid rates are, until the taxable event has occurred (start of the next financial year), refundable at the request of the ratepay Rates received in advance are initially recognised as a financial iability.
+When the taxable event occurs, the financial liability is extinguished and the Shire recognises revenue for the prepaid rates that have not been refunded.